fawkesjs/fawkesjs/doc/readme.md

 - `IRoute.func`: Controller function to use with this route, the controller should contain a parameter in `ICtrl` type
 - `IRoute.acl?`: use with `fawkesjs-starter/src/module/acl` middleware
 - `IRoute.swagger?`: to overwrite the default swagger config/ parameters of the route
+- `IRoute.parameters?`:
-- `IRoute.parameters?`: type of `IRouteParameters`, which is swagger parameters, support required, strlen, min/max number, string/uuid checking
+  - type of `IRouteParameters`, which is swagger parameters, support required, strlen, min/max number, string/uuid checking
+  - (RestMiddleware.processArgAsync) To use in `body` type parameter, the schema cannot be using `$ref`, only support type `object` at the moment

 ## src/controller
 - `ICtrl.req`: express.Request,